yoda-fox/bodyfatSDK-ios/README.md

 ## Declare header file

-     Declare #import <Dextrous/Dextrous.h> in the .m file that needs to be called
+     Declare it in the.m file that you want to call #import <Dextrous/Dextrous.h>

 ## Initialization

-   ### 1. Add in the Appdelegate.m didFinishLaunchingWithOptions method
+   ### 1. Add at file “Appdelegate.
+Add m didFinishLaunchingWithOptions”

     [[BodySDKManager sharedInstance]BlueSharedInstance];